Pope Urban VI: Early life

-Born in Itri, then part of the Kingdom of Naples, Prignano was a devout monk and learned casuist, trained at Avignon.
-On 21 March 1364 he was consecrated Archbishop of Acerenza in the Kingdom of Naples.
+Prignano was born in 1318 in Itri, what was then part of the Kingdom of Naples.
+He was appointed rector of the University of Naples, after receiving a doctorate in canon law.
+Prignano was also vicar general of the archbishop of Naples.
+In 1363 he was consecrated Archbishop of Acerenza in the Kingdom of Naples, and worked in the Avignon papal chancery.
+By 1376, with the departure of Pope Gregory XI to Rome, Prignano was appointed regent of the chancery.
 He became Archbishop of Bari in 1377.

 Prignano had developed a reputation for simplicity and frugality and a head for business when acting vice-chancellor.
 He also demonstrated a penchant for learning, and, according to Cristoforo di Piacenza, he had no family allies in an age of nepotism, although once in the papal chair he elevated four cardinal-nephews and sought to place one of them in control of Naples.
 His great faults undid his virtues: Ludwig von Pastor summed up his character: "He lacked Christian gentleness and charity.
 He was naturally arbitrary and extremely violent and imprudent, and when he came to deal with the burning ecclesiastical question of the day, that of reform, the consequences were disastrous."